All of January's two day abstract sculpture courses are reduced by £10. View the current list of offer dates.

 One Day Taster Stone Carving Courses - Carving The Fleur De Lis

-The one day taster courses are perfect if you're interested in having a go at stone carving, but don't want to commit too much time.
+The one day taster stone carving courses are perfect if you're interested in having a practical introduction to stone carving, but don't want to commit too much time.

-The taster courses focus on the creation of a relief carved Fleur De Lis, a classical historic ornamentation found in many guises.
+The taster courses focus on the creation of a relief carved Fleur De Lis, a classic historical ornament found in many guises.
 As can be seen from the picture, the fleur de lis is set back into the stone and surrounded by a border.

-Although this is a one day course, the techniques and tools used are exactly the same as those on the three day carving course, this means you won't miss out on anything should you wish to continue carving at a later date.
+Although this is a one day stone carving workshop, the techniques and tools used are exactly the same as those on the two and three day carving courses; this means you won't miss out on anything should you wish to continue carving at a later date.

-The next taster course with available places is on Saturday the 16th of November.
+The next taster carving course with available places is on Saturday the 25th of January.

-View the complete current list of one day stone carving courses.
+View the complete current list of taster stone carving courses.

 The ovolo is a classical masonry mould formed from a quarter circle bound by two fillets, and can be found in numerous guises from classical architecture through to modern day builds.
 As well as being an architectural element, the ovolo also forms the basis of egg and dart ornamentation, and can be found as a component element in the Doric, Ionic, and Composite orders of Classical Architecture.

-The stonemasonry courses use the techniques and tools that have remained unchanged for centuries, and although technology has changed, no power tools are utilised.
+The three day stonemasonry workshops use the techniques and tools that have remained unchanged for centuries, and although technology has changed, no power tools are utilised during the courses.

-Examples of recent client work on the masonry courses can be found in the blog, tagged under stonemasonry and client work.
+Examples of recent client work from the masonry workshops can be found in the blog, tagged under stonemasonry and client work.

 The stone used is a locally sourced Lincolnshire limestone, an easy to work, yet durable stone used for the construction of many of the local buildings.